CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.5 Compliance Management (Requirements Management) .md

 3 requirements
 ---------------

-The following are specific requirements for * Compliance Management *.
+The following are specific requirements for * compliance management *.
 Basically, the Change Manager (Compliance Manager) is responsible for meeting the requirements.
 Deviations from this are mentioned separately in the corresponding requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.

 ### 3.1 Basic requirements